Articles

 architecture magazine web design

-The web page of the gallery of Pritzker Prize winners and nominees in the online architecture magazine features the artistic digital portrait of Zaha Hadid.
+The gallery page of the online architecture magazine features the artistic digital portrait of Zaha Hadid.

 The landing page of the kindergarten uses a big funny and cute monster designed and animated as a hero image to entertain users and set the needed emotional background.